A Wee Guide to Intangible Cultural Heritage

 Who has signed up?
 What has Scotland / the UK done about it so far?

-The most recent report on ICH in Scotland was commissioned by TRACS along with partners at Museums Galleries Scotland, Historic Environment Scotland and Creative Scotland; the report was published in 2021: Mapping Intangible Cultural Heritage Assets and Collections in Scotland – TRACS (tracscotland.org)
+The most recent report on ICH in Scotland was commissioned by TRACS along with partners at Museums Galleries Scotland, Historic Environment Scotland and Creative Scotland, now known as the ICH Scotland Partnership.
+The report was published in 2021: Mapping Intangible Cultural Heritage Assets and Collections in Scotland – TRACS (tracscotland.org)

-Although the UK hasn’t signed up yet, organisations can still apply for accreditation as advisers to UNESCO on ICH.
-In 2012, Museums Galleries Scotland (MGS) became a registered Non-Governmental Organisation (NGO) for ICH in Scotland.
-TRACS has recently submitted its own application.
+Organisations can apply for accreditation as advisers to UNESCO on ICH.
+In 2012, Museums Galleries Scotland (MGS) became the first registered Non-Governmental Organisation (NGO) for ICH in the UK.
+In summer 2024, TRACS also received UNESCO accreditation.

 MGS hosts the ichscotland.org site which will soon be enhanced to become a national inventory for ICH in Scotland.